Flank/flank-dashboard/metrics/web/docs/features/public_dashboard/01_public_dashboard.md

 #### Auth module

-The next one, we should add the ability to sign-in anonymously.
-Also, we should know whether the user sign-in anonymously.
+Next, we should add the ability to sign in anonymously and detect this kind of user.
 For these purposes, we should make the following changes in the `auth` module:
 - add the `signInAnonymously()` method to the `UserRepository` abstract class;
 - add the implementation of the `signInAnonymously()` method to the `FirebaseUserRepository` class;
 - create the [`SignInAnonymouslyUseCase`](#SignInAnonymouslyUseCase) class, which calls the `signInAnonymously()` method of the `UserRepository`;